aaronhackney/pycsfw/README.md

-# pycsfw - Cisco Secure Firewall Client
+# Cisco Secure Firewall SDK
-This library is intended to abstract the complexities of interacting with the Cisco Secure Firewall Management Center via API.
+This python library is intended to abstract the complexities of interacting with the Cisco Secure Firewall Management Center via API.

 # Requirements
 This library was developed and tested under python 3.10 and Cisco Secure Firewall Management Center Management center 7.1.
 Prior versions may work, but YMMV.